Infrared Sauna

 30 Days of Daily Use

 The short version: If you spend more than $100/month on spa visits, massage, or recovery services — this pays for itself within 5 months.
 The science is real.
 The experience is genuinely luxurious.
-And yes, it belongs in your home.

 What Is Infrared Sauna Therapy?

 Traditional saunas heat the air around you to 180–200°F. Infrared saunas emit light waves that penetrate 3–4 inches directly into your muscle tissue, raising your core temperature without making the room unbearable.
-The result: a deeper, more productive sweat at 120–140°F — and dramatically less cardiovascular strain on your body.
+The HigherDOSE blanket delivers far-infrared at 4–14 microns — the same wavelength range NASA research identified as most beneficial for human tissue repair.

 Used 4–5 times per week, 20–30 minutes per session.
 Sleep quality improved noticeably by week 2.
 Muscle soreness after training reduced by roughly 40%.
 Post-session mood elevation was consistent — likely due to endorphin and growth hormone release triggered by heat stress.